Charlotte Temple: Sequel

 Rowson also uses Charlotte Temple to reflect the increased silencing of women that occurred at the time.
 The formation of the middle class came about in America during the 18th century, and with this, the social expectations of women and femininity changed.
 Upper and middle-class women were reduced to the private sphere, “trapped behind the walls of their homes, they were increasingly forced into silence”.
 Charlotte becomes increasingly silenced by male authority throughout the novel which represents the oppression of women during this time.
-Scholar Susan Greenfield suggests that the immense popularity and cultural impact of the novel come from the relatability of the silencing of Charlotte’s character.
-Greenfield also comments on the irony of this period’s history as “the same culture which insisted that women be private and silent also generated women's unprecedented access to written words”.
+Scholar Susan Greenfield suggests that the immense popularity and cultural impact of the novel come from the relatability of the silencing of Charlotte's character.
+Greenfield also comments on the irony of this period's history as “the same culture which insisted that women be private and silent also generated women's unprecedented access to written words”.
 The 18th and 19th century gave way to the rise of female authors and female readers, as well as fictional novels as literature.
 Greenfield notes that “The novel was as much a middle-class product as the domestic female”.
 Where Rowson differs from many other female seduction novel authors is her style of writing.
 Epistolarity was a common style of many seduction novels, Rowson, however, chose to narrate the novel which is described as maternal, like “a very human mother advocating for the ruined child”.
-Jarenski proclaims that through Rowson’s narrative intrusions she attempts to assert “ an authoritative female voice in a male-dominated public sphere”, creating a voice for the women who are silenced.
+Jarenski proclaims that through Rowson's narrative intrusions she attempts to assert “ an authoritative female voice in a male-dominated public sphere”, creating a voice for the women who are silenced.

-The Seduction Novel
+Seduction novels

-The seduction genre, to which Charlotte Temple is a part of, grew in popularity after the Revolutionary War.
-The American Revolution simultaneously gave women more opportunities and agency whilst highlighting the “feminine weakness, delicacy and incapacity”.The genre’s female protagonists reflected the “same trepidation and endangerment that concerned the young country” making them easily identifiable with readers, primarily made up of young early American girls.
+The seduction novel genre, of which Charlotte Temple is a part, grew in popularity after the American Revolutionary War.
+The American Revolution simultaneously gave women more opportunities and agency whilst highlighting the “feminine weakness, delicacy and incapacity”.
+The genre's female protagonists reflected the “same trepidation and endangerment that concerned the young country” making them easily identifiable with readers, primarily made up of young early American girls.

-These feelings and contradictions are displayed in Charlotte Temple as it depicts “nightmare of dislocation, alienation and abandonment” reflecting the instability and chaos felt by Americans at the time.
-This allows readers to make sense of the world around them through Charlotte, seeing the consequences of having too much freedom and believing that one is allowed to do whatever they want and disregard social norms and traditions.